How To Make a Test Tube Setup - Ant Keeping Basics

 The test tube setup is probably the easiest and most effective way to create a comfortable space for a newly mated queen.
 This setup creates an environment very similar to the one they experience in nature.

-In the wild, after mating with a male, the queen starts searching for a small and quiet space, probably in the soil, where she can start to lay eggs.
+In the wild, after mating with a male, the queen starts searching for a small, quiet space, probably in the soil, where she can start to lay eggs.
 This tiny space is called the “claustral chamber”.

-With the test tube setup, we are going to recreate the same conditions of a claustral chamber, with the right temperature and humidity.
+With the test tube setup, we are going to recreate the same conditions as a claustral chamber, with the right temperature and humidity.

-This particular setup will also give you the chance to see inside the chamber, considering it is made up of glass or plastic, and it will also be able to hold a water reservoir.
+This particular setup will also give you the chance to see inside the chamber, since it is made of glass or plastic, and it will also hold a water reservoir.

-If you are an absolute beginner in the magic world of ant keeping, I would suggest you check out this other guide!
-In this one, I list 5 of the most common mistakes that beginner ant keepers make when they first start keeping ants as pets!
+If you are an absolute beginner in the magical world of ant keeping, I suggest checking out this other guide!.
+In this guide, I list 5 of the most common mistakes that beginner ant keepers make when they first start keeping ants as pets!

 What You Need

-For preparing this setup you will need a test tube, cotton wool, and a long stick of some sort.
+To prepare this setup, you will need a test tube, cotton wool, and a long stick of some kind.

-Test tubes come in a lot of sizes.
-The main factor for deciding which size is right for you is the size of the queen you want to put in there.
-For most ant species a standard-size test tube will do the trick.
+Test tubes come in a variety of sizes.
+The main factor for deciding which size is right for you is the size of the queen you want to place inside.
+For most ant species, a standard-size test tube will do the trick.

-Don’t worry if you don’t have the exact recommended size for your species, the queen is very adaptable and will surely lay eggs even in a slightly smaller or slightly larger chamber.
+Don’t worry if you don’t have the exact recommended size for your species; the queen is very adaptable and will surely lay eggs even in a slightly smaller or larger chamber.

 Preparing The Test Tube